DeploymentsBook/puppet-deployments/README.md

  * If running in an OpenStack VM (not-recommended) and using a floating-up, swift-proxy and nova-novncserver will both fail to run because they will be unable to assign the floating IP upon start-up.

+ * The eth1 interface on your controller node does not have an address, but must be in the UP state for floating IP assignment to work.
+The Puppet configuration sets it to up and Upstart brings it up when you boot up, but if you ever find it DOWN
+ run: ip link set dev eth1 up